 Parents must tell their children, how much they love their children.
 Using phrases like ‘I adore you,’ ‘I like you,’ along with smiles and hugs makes your children feel secure and loved.

-7. Listen to the children attentively:
+7. Listen to the children attentively and welcome their thoughts::

 Due to any unpleasant situations or events, when children feel hurt, sad or angry, parents should listen to them carefully.
 Parents must not argue or guide at that time.
 When the parents just hear them with concern, children feel comforted.
 And they think that they are not alone in their bad feelings.